Securing Your OT and ICS Environments: It’s a Cost and Safety Issue

 Conclusion

-This post represents the tip of the iceberg when it comes to OT and ICS cybersecurity.
+This post represents the tip of the iceberg when it comes to OT and ICS cyber security.
 With the continued digitisation of industrial equipment and systems, they have become increasingly vulnerable to attack.
 The question for most organisations though is “how much risk is there?” with the answers often being understated.

 Assuming your existing IT cybersecurity approaches are working in your OT and ICS environments is a dangerous assumption.
 You need to clearly understand the current levels of protection and risk so that appropriate actions can be taken.